MorphPiece : A Linguistic Tokenizer for Large Language Models: Introduction

-It has been shown \cite{superbizarre,dagobert} that a morphologically informed vocabularies lead to better generalization capabilities of language models.
-In this work, we build on that insight and we propose a tokenization approach that relies partly on the morphological construction of words to break them down into sub-words.
-The intuition being that sub-words so constructed will be more natural than a split on statistical properties, and hence might lead to more efficient models.
+It has been previously shown \cite{dagobert, superbizarre} that morphologically informed vocabularies lead to better generalization capabilities of language models.
+In this work, I build on this insight and propose a tokenization approach that relies partly on the morphological construction of words to break them down into sub-words.
+The intuition being that sub-words so constructed will be more natural splits than a split on statistical properties, and hence might lead to more efficient models.
 For instance, "paratrooper" would be segmented as (’para\#’, ’troop’, ’\#er’) in our tokenizer, which aligns more closely with the linguistic parts of the word compared to the BPE and Wordpiece tokenizers that split it into (’par’, ’atro’, ’oper’) and ('para', '\#\#tro', '\#\#oper'), respectively.
-To validate our approach, we train a GPT-like architecture with our proposed tokenizer and compare it to a pretrained GPT-2 model that uses BPE tokenization.
-The results demonstrate that our tokenizer leads to superior convergence and improved performance across a wide range of NLP tasks.
+In the proposed tokenizer, I combine a deterministic morphological segmentation algorithm with the statistical BPE algorithm.
+To validate the approach, I train a GPT-like architecture with the proposed tokenizer and compare it with the OpenAI GPT-2 model that uses BPE tokenization.
+The results demonstrate that this tokenizer leads to improved performance across a wide range of NLP tasks. \\

-We call our tokenizer MorphPiece\footnote{There is a similarly named R library (morphemepiece) : https://github.com/macmillancontentscience/morphemepiece} and Table \ref{tab:tokenization_comparison} gives some examples that highlight the manner in which MorphPiece splits words compared to BPE and Wordpiece.
+The tokenizer is called MorphPiece\footnote{There is a similarly named R library (morphemepiece) : https://github.com/macmillancontentscience/morphemepiece} and Table \ref{tab:tokenization_comparison} gives some examples that highlight the manner in which MorphPiece splits words compared to BPE and Wordpiece.
 Few aspects are apparent here :

-\begin{enumerate} \item MorphPiece segmentation splits up the words into liguistically aligned affixes which have a semantic meaning.
-This is not the case with statistical tokenizers. \item MorphPiece modifies the spellings for some words without which this alignment would not be possible (e.g. batting is tokenized as ['bat','ing'], instead of ['batt','ing']) \item Such splitting into affixes opens up potential analyses of suffixes and prefixes that isn't possible with statistical tokenizers.
-For example, the negation prefixes like 'de' and 'un' and 'dis' are clearly segmented from the stem, which is not the case with BPE/Wordpiece \end{enumerate}
+\begin{enumerate} \item The location and presence/absence of \# symbol denotes prefixes, suffixes, compound words and stems.
+In particular \# at the end (resp. beginning) of a subword is a prefix (resp. suffix), a \# as a standalone subword denotes compound words and a subword without a \# denotes the word stem. \item MorphPiece segmentation splits up the words into liguistically aligned affixes which have a semantic meaning.
+This is not the case with statistical tokenizers. \item MorphPiece uses canonical (instead of surface form) segmentation by modifying the spellings without which this alignment would not be possible (e.g. batting is tokenized as ['bat','ing'], instead of ['bat','ting'] in BPE). \item Such splitting into affixes opens up potential analyses of suffix and prefix representations, that isn't possible with statistical tokenizers.
+For example, unlike BPE/WordPiece, the negation prefixes like 'de' and 'un' and 'dis' are clearly segmented from the stem in MorphPiece.